AlexanderRoller/BurryDeez/README.md

 - **📰 SEC Filing Monitoring**: The bot also monitors the **SEC (Securities and Exchange Commission)** RSS feed for new filings, alerting users when relevant documents—such as those mentioning reverse stock splits—are published.
 It provides direct links to the SEC's filing pages.

 - **🖥️ Server Health Monitoring**: Track your server's health with real-time updates on **CPU usage**, **memory usage**, **disk usage**, **uptime**, and even **component temperatures** (useful for monitoring Raspberry Pi or other hardware).

+- **👥 User Count**: The bot can also provide the number of users currently in the Discord server.

 ---